johannesgiorgis/100-days-of-data-science/log.md

 **Thoughts**: This course was a continuation of exploring Computer Science fundamentals - data structures, sorting and searching algorithms.
 It's a good review + a different way of approaching content in the way that DataQuest does it.

 **Link(s) to work**: None for today.

+### Day 24: Thursday, April 18th, 2019

+**Today's Progress**: I completed the _Overview of Recursion_ course and started working on the _Introduction to Binary Trees_ course.

+**Thoughts**: This course was a continuation of exploring Computer Science fundamentals - data structures, sorting and searching algorithms.
+It's a good review + a different way of approaching content in the way that DataQuest does it.
+I had to re-do the Binary Trees section as I was struggling through it.
+Looking forward to continuing to work through the rest of thre trees section.

+**Link(s) to work**: None for today.